It’s been three years since Claire Tait was last abused by her ex-partner.

 In April of this year, like physical violence, psychological domestic abuse and coercive and controlling behaviour was criminalised in Scotland.

-Susan Jack, training and development worker at Glasgow Women’s Aid says: “There is still a misconception that Domestic Abuse is always about physical violence.
+Susan Jack, training and development worker at Glasgow Women’s Aid said: “There is still a misconception that Domestic Abuse is always about physical violence.

 “Emotional and psychological abuse is far less obvious but extremely damaging so educating young people about the signs can help them to identify these sooner.”